hobbyfarm/hf-provisioner-digitalocean/README.md

 ## Usage

-1. Add a label to your Environment of `hobbyfarm.io/provisioner: digitalocean`
+1. Add an annotation to your Environment of `hobbyfarm.io/provisioner: digitalocean`
 2. Add the following required values to `environment_specifics` and `template_mapping` on your Environment:
 ```yaml